Rashmi-kumari5/AC/README.md

 # AC
-Hi , This is Rashmi kumari
+Hi , This is Rashmi kumari from CSE